Washington Lt. Gov. Cyrus Habib will not run for reelection, says he plans to join Jesuit religious order

 “I have also come to believe that, while we certainly continue to need people of goodwill to serve in elected office, meeting the challenges our country faces will require more than just policymaking,” he added later.

+“He has had a meteoric career in elected public service, so I was surprised when he called me this morning to say he wasn’t running again,” Inslee said in prepared remarks.

+“While the news was unexpected, anyone who knows Cyrus is not surprised by his commitment to faith,” the governor added.
+“I have no doubt his future in the Jesuit priesthood will bring much good to a world that needs it right now.”

-Habib could not be immediately reach for comment.
+Habib could not be immediately reached for comment.
 The lieutenant governor is tasked with, among other things, presiding over the Senate and filling in when the governor leaves the state on travel.

 His decision comes as Washington voters are set to decide in elections this year a range of statewide elected officials.
 Races on the ballot include governor, lieutenant governor, attorney general, public lands commissioner, members of the Legislature and others.